podcasterinnen/chosen-client/README.md

 ## Develop

 1. Fork project
-2. Install dependencies with `npm i`
+2. Install dependencies with `yarn`
-3. Start server with `npm start`
+3. Start server with `yarn start`

 ### Before making a pull request

-1. Check that there are no linting errors wit `npm run lint`
+1. Check that there are no linting errors with `yarn run lint`

 ## Environments